raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 ## Learning Goals

-- Identify methods for interpreting unfamiliar Object-Oriented code
+- Identify techniques for interpreting unfamiliar Object-Oriented code
-- Identify the inputs and outputs of a `Class`
+- Identify the inputs and outputs of a `class`
-- Distinguish relationships between methods within an existing `Class`
+- Distinguish relationships between methods within an existing `class`

 ## Introduction

-In this lesson, we're going to walk through a process for understanding object-oriented code.
-Before we do, though, just to review: what is the difference between procedural and object-oriented programming again?
+In this lesson, we're going to walk through a process for understanding Object-Oriented code.
+Before we do, though, just to review: what is the difference between procedural and Object-Oriented programming again?

 > In procedural programming, we have data and we have the procedures or
 > instructions for operating on that data.
 In procedural programming, data and
 > procedures, or instructions, are two separate things.
-In object-oriented
+Data will be passed to
+> a function, method, or _procedure_, changed, and then handed off to another
-> programming, we have units of code that contain both data and instructions,
+> procedure until done.
+In Object-Oriented programming, we have units of code
-> such that an "object" operates on its own data structure.
+> that contain _both_ data and instructions, such that an "object" operates on
+> its own data structure.
+It will be prompted to do such an update by
+> collaborating with another object. _Instances_ of _classes_ will interact
+> upon each other (and themselves) until the code is done.

 In our previous lesson on reading code, we looked at code for a simple number guessing game and followed a process to turn the unknown into the known.
 The